AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_callkit_ios.md

 ### Authenticate users with the RTC token

-To enhance communication security, we recommend you authenticating app users with the RTC token before they join a call.
-To do this, you need to make sure that the [Primary Certificate of your project is enabled](), and `enableRTCTokenValidate` in the AgoraChatCallKit is set to `YES`.
+To enhance communication security, Agora recommends that you authenticate app users with the RTC token before they join a call.
+To do this, you need to make sure that the [Primary Certificate of your project is enabled](https://docs.agora.io/en/All/faq/appid_to_token), and `enableRTCTokenValidate` in the AgoraChatCallKit is set to `YES`.

 ```Objective-C
 config.enableRTCTokenValidate = YES;